-Pregnancy is an emotional and physical rollercoaster, almost from day one.
+Pregnancy is an emotional and physical rollercoaster from start to finish.
 From the day you learn that you are pregnant, your daily routine starts to change.
 You don't eat the same things, activities change, and you have endless questions.

-PLEASE NOTE: We recommend consulting with your doctor before doing any massages by yourself while pregnant, especially during the first trimester of your pregnancy.
+PLEASE NOTE: We recommend consulting your doctor before doing any massages by yourself while pregnant, especially during the first trimester.
+“Are massages okay during pregnancy?” is a frequent question we get asked, so please be sure to read the entire article.

-Percussion massage therapy is not a hands-on massaging technique.
-Instead, a special device known as a percussion massager or massage gun is used.
-So, is the use of a massage gun during pregnancy safe?
-The short answer is "only on specific areas of your upper body, like your neck", however, it's a bit more complicated.
-Get 10% Discount on Fathers Day Sale Let's cover the basics first.
-A percussion massager helps in stimulating your muscles and increasing the blood flow circulation.However, percussion therapy is not recommended for every pregnant woman.
-To know if it is safe for you, you need to consult with a your doctor or a healthcare professional first.
-Whether your partner is giving you a percussion massage or you are doing it on your own, you must ask your doctor before considering massage therapy.
+Let's cover the basics first.
+A percussion massager stimulates your muscles and increases blood flow.
+Percussion therapy is not recommended for every pregnant woman.
+To know if it is safe for you, you need to consult your doctor or a healthcare professional first.
+Whether your partner is giving you a muscle massage or you are doing it on your own, you must ask your doctor before considering massage therapy.

-During pregnancy, the concept behind percussion massages is to trigger pressure points, which can help alleviate body pain, treat muscle spasm, and reduce stress.
-With regular therapy sessions, you will feel a significant improvement in your physical issues.
-Percussion massage therapy also helps in strengthening muscles.
+During pregnancy, the purpose of percussion massages is to trigger pressure points, alleviate body pain, treat muscle spasms, and reduce stress.
+With regular therapy sessions, you can feel significant improvements.
+Percussion massage therapy also helps strengthen muscles.

 During pregnancy, the blood flow in your body increases.
-Because of this it is not healthy to use a percussion massager on your lower body parts.
+Because of this, it is not healthy to use a percussion massager on your lower body parts.
 Why?
 A percussion massager follows the deep tissue massage technique.
 Deep tissue massage increases blood circulation to treat strained muscles.
 During pregnancy, there is a natural increase in blood flow.
 If you use a percussion massager on your legs, the blood may start to clot in your lower body parts.
-Therefore your doctor may not allow you to use a percussion massager.
+Therefore, your doctor may advise against using a percussion massager.

 Percussion massagers are only safe when used on upper body parts like shoulders, neck, and back.
 Make sure to avoid your lower legs, lower back, thighs, and stomach.
 Overusing it can be risky for your baby, so don't play around with anything on your own.
 Do your research well and follow the proper guidelines from your doctor.